AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 ## My reports {#myreports}

 A dashboard is a collection of reports.
-Reports can be grouped into a dashboard&nbsp;as per your choice.
+Reports can be grouped into a dashboard as per your choice.

 **Sample reports**

-Click this tab to view&nbsp;some indicative reports which are based on sample data points.
+Click this tab to view some indicative reports which are based on sample data points.
 Explore these reports to get an idea of different types of feature rich reports that you can generate using your account data.

 **My reports**

-Click this board tab to view all the boards that you&nbsp;created.
-From the view board drop-down list you can&nbsp;select the default board or any of your created dashboards.
+Click this board tab to view all the boards that you created.
+From the view board drop-down list you can select the default board or any of your created dashboards.

 **Add dashboard**